borenstein-lab/MIMOSA2shiny/docs/analysis_description.md

 MIMOSA2 summarizes paired microbiome-metabolome datasets to support mechanistic interpretation and hypothesis generation.
 It answers 2 main questions:

-**1) Do the concentrations of metabolites in my dataset vary consistently with what we would expect from what is known about the capabilities of the associated microbiomes?**
+**1) Do the metabolite levels in my dataset vary consistently with what we would expect from what is known about the capabilities of the associated microbiomes?
+Which metabolites appear to be microbiome-governed?**

-**2) Which specific microbial taxa appear to be responsible for differences in the concentrations of each metabolite across samples?**
+**2) Which specific microbial taxa appear to be responsible for differences in the amounts of each metabolite across samples?**

 MIMOSA2 uses a 4-step workflow, described below, to answer these questions.
-A more technical explanation of the method can be found in the [MIMOSA2 manuscript](link).
+A more technical explanation of the method can be found in the [MIMOSA2 manuscript](manuscript_link).

 ---